phalcon/documentation/docs/encryption-security.md

     Requires PHP's [openssl][openssl] extension to be present in the system

-[Phalcon\Encryption\Security][security] is a component that helps developers with common security related tasks, such as password hashing and Cross-Site Request Forgery protection ([CSRF][wiki-csrf]).
+[Phalcon\Encryption\Security][security] is a component that helps developers with common security-related tasks, such as password hashing and Cross-Site Request Forgery protection ([CSRF][wiki-csrf]).

 !!! info "NOTE"